Skip to main content

 2. Authenticate it with codex mcp login 3ngram.
 Adding the config alone does not sign you in — the login step is what runs the OAuth flow.

-Once you log in, Codex follows the same OAuth flow as every other client: it registers itself via dynamic client registration, opens the consent page for you to approve memory:read and memory:write, then receives an access token and a rotating refresh token.
+Once you log in, Codex follows the same OAuth flow as every other client: it identifies itself using a mechanism advertised by the server, opens the consent page for you to approve memory:read and memory:write, then receives an access token and a rotating refresh token.
+3ngram accepts modern Client ID Metadata Documents and retains dynamic registration for older clients.
 No client IDs or secrets to paste by hand.
 See Codex’s own MCP documentation for the exact config keys and command names, which can vary by version.

 A generic MCP client